SAP-archive/sample-yaas-docs-repository/docu/release_notes/2017-05-16-ReleaseNotesForumAccountService.html.md

   + Related information such as migration instructions

 ## Release note metadata
-Use the metadata at the beginning this file as a template.
+Use the metadata at the beginning of this file as a template.
 For each release note you publish, update the values of the metadata attributes as follows:

 * **headline**: Provide a concise, descriptive headline that will appear as the name of your release note in the Dev Portal.
 * **date**: Enter the date in Month DD, YYYY format as shown at the beginning of this template.